jerryhgladinet/docs/deploy/source/index.rst

 .. note::

-    CentreStack server fits the description of Windows Server "Web workload" and "Internet Web Solution".
+    The CentreStack server fits the description of Windows Server "Web workload" and "Internet Web Solution".
 If you use Windows Server 2008, you can choose the Web Edition.
 If you use Windows Server 2012, Server 2016 or Server 2019, you can use it for "Web workload" and for "Internet Web Solution".

-Since CentreStack  server is built on top of the Microsoft Web Platform, it integrates very well with Microsoft components such as NTFS Permission, Active Directory, File Server network shares, file locking and drive mapping.
+Since the CentreStack server is built on top of the Microsoft Web Platform, it integrates very well with Microsoft components such as NTFS Permission, Active Directory, File Server network shares, file locking and drive mapping.